• Who We Are

 By: Holly Odgers

 Recycling is a simple task that helps protect the environment, conserve natural resources. and keep our communities clean and vibrant.
 We all know we can put paper, cardboard, glass, aluminum, and plastic at the curb, but many other items can be recycled that you may not even realize.
-This November 15, on America Recycles Day, take a moment to recycle something new and make sure you know the details of what you can and can't recycle at your curb and at your local recycling center.
+This November 15, on America Recycles Day, let's all be more mindful of what we consume, take a moment to recycle something new, and make sure we know the details of what we can and can't recycle at the curb and at our local recycling centers.
 With just a little effort, we can all do our part to reduce the pollution caused by waste and its negative impact on our lakes, rivers, and natural environments.

 Did you know you can recycle...